 It is the mission of Blue H.E.L.P. to reduce mental health stigma through education, advocate for benefits for those suffering from post-traumatic stress, acknowledge the service and sacrifice of law enforcement officers we lost to suicide, assist officers in their search for healing, and to bring awareness to suicide and mental health issues.

 We don’t want to talk you down from the edge, we want to keep you away from it.
-That’s why we’re holding regional conferences.
+That’s why we’re holding regional conferences and assisting whenever asked.

 As a 501(c)3 non-profit organization, Blue H.E.L.P. would not be able to succeed without the help of individual and corporate donations.
 We are grateful for each and every donation.